 New Accessibility Ramp

-Work will start in June to improve the accessible path from the parking lot to the front entrance to ensure the Library is an inclusive place for all.
+Work has started to improve the accessible path from the parking lot to the front entrance to ensure the Library is an inclusive place for all.
 The new ramp will have a lower the grade at the parking lot level, a defined path with retaining walls that separate it from the pedestrian walkway, an anti-slip surface and lighting to improve visibility and wayfinding at night.

 This Barrier Buster project is made possible by The Rick Hansen Foundation Access4All Canada 150 Signature Initiative, supported by the Government of Canada.